Paul Mooney (writer): Life in Los Angeles

 About 1929, Mooney established himself in the Los Angeles area.
 Soon to become a fixture among the new wave of aviation promoters and fliers, he mingled with oilman Erle P. Halliburton, actor Ramon Novarro, aviator Moye W. Stephens, and aviator Florence "Pancho" Barnes.
 Also befriending him was Harry Hay, later a gay activist, with whom he argued politics and human rights issues.

-About 1930, Mooney met travel writer Richard Halliburton, cousin of Erle and author of the best-selling The Royal Road to Romance (1925), The Glorious Adventure (1927) and New Worlds To Conquer (1929).
-The last, and most gifted, in a line of secretaries Halliburton had taken on over his career, Mooney most notably assisted him in preparing for publication The Flying Carpet (1932), Seven League Boots (1935)—these are among the last great road narratives of the classic travel book era—and the two Books of Marvels, arguably the two most influential young adult travel books ever written, which were issued in two volumes, The Occident [1937] and The Orient [1938]).
+About 1930, Mooney met travel writer Richard Halliburton, cousin of Erle and author of the best-selling The Royal Road to Romance (1925), The Glorious Adventure (1927), and New Worlds To Conquer (1929).
+The last, and most gifted, in a line of secretaries Halliburton had taken on over his career, Mooney most notably assisted him in preparing for publication.
+The Flying Carpet (1932) and Seven League Boots (1935)—these are among the last great road narratives of the classic travel book era—and the two Books of Marvels, arguably the two most influential young adult travel books ever written, which were issued in two volumes, The Occident [1937] and The Orient [1938]).
 Independently, Mooney assisted ex-Nazi Kurt Ludecke in writing the 833-page I Knew Hitler (1937), an early study of the Fuehrer and "a masterpiece of political self-vindication".

 In 1937, when Halliburton decided to settle down in Laguna Beach, California, Mooney suggested to him that he contract William Alexander Levy, a recent graduate of the New York University School of Architecture, to design and build a house for him.
 Called Hangover House because it stood on a ridge some 600 ft above the Pacific Ocean and precipitously overlooked Aliso Canyon, Mooney managed its construction.
 Of concrete and steel, the innovative house included such features as a dumbwaiter, heatilator, and a bastion-like retaining wall.
 Today, architectural historians consider it among the early masterpieces of modern residential housing design in Southern California.